netscaler/ADM-StyleBooks/CONTRIBUTING.md

 4. If this is based on an existing StyleBook, specify the original StyleBook and what changes you made to it.
 5. Include a display-name and description attributes in your StyleBook.
 6. Ensure that your StyleBook follows the same style, naming conventions and formatting as Citrix Default StyleBooks.

+Please note that any contributions you make to this repository are governed by the MIT License.

 ## Code of Conduct

 ### Our Pledge